Gman-Superfly/AKIRA/observability/EVENTS.md

 │ ID: BELIEF                                                              │
 ├─────────────────────────────────────────────────────────────────────────┤
 │ REPRESENTATION:                                                         │
-│   The belief state is IMPLICIT — encoded in:                           │ │   • attention_weights: Where model attends                             │
+│   The belief state is IMPLICIT, encoded in:                            │ │   • attention_weights: Where model attends                             │
 │   • prediction: Mean of belief distribution                            │
 │   • activation_patterns: Internal representations                      │